 For me photography is an act of self-liberation.
 A free confession, an attempt to clarify to myself my own relation to life.
 Ultimately, I hope that these treatments of fear, desperation, and death exert a powerful visual and psychological effect on viewers.

 Dreams, love and the desire to battle loneliness and isolation from society are also part of the journey.
 I want to capture the horror, emotional tension and hidden beauty that can be found in these individual exiles.
 Lost souls who crave ever lasting love.
 When someone’s life is void of this, memories are held onto the dearest.
 My photographs pay homage to these important moments.
 Longing is held for safe keeping, in which there are visual contrasts between the real and the surreal.
 It is often this world that borders on fiction that keeps us searching for love and happiness throughout the rest of our lives.

-Much of my photography stems from these strained, unnatural years.
 In many ways the private universe that reveals itself in my work is my own mechanism of escape.
-As much as it is difficult to admit to myself, I know that I am like my father.
-There is a sense of ever growing isolation, thus photography has become my therapy.
-I am intrigued by life's dark curiosities.
-Transfixed, my father’s gifts are an ambiguous burden of vast weight.
-They are what I have; what has me.
+Photography has become my therapy.
+I am intrigued by life's abstractions.
+Transfixed, it is a gift and an ambiguous burden of vast weight.
+It is what I have; what has me.

 - Victor Cobo